-This example shows you how to generate bit or logic vector data types in the SystemVerilog interface of the DPI-C component.
-This capability is usefull whenever having an exact width of the port is important to integrate the DPI-C component in your test bench.
+This example shows you how to generate bit or logic vector data types in the SystemVerilog interface of the DPI component.
+This capability is useful whenever having an exact width of the port is important to integrate the DPI component in your testbench.

 Products required for this example:

 One of the supported C compilers: Microsoft® Visual C++, or GNU GCC

 If the Simulink model has a port with fixed-point data type, by default, the generated SystemVerilog code maps the port to a compatible C type that can hold the necessary bits.
 For more information about these mappings, see "Supported Simulink Data Types" in the documentation.

 This Simulink model generates a discrete sine wave using a signed fixed-point data type containing 20 bits.
 By default the generated SystemVerilog code uses 'int' data type to represent this port.
 This example shows how to generate SystemVerilog code that uses bit or logic vectors to represent the exact length of the fixed-point number.

 Run the following code to open the design.